 How Much Does It Cost To Sell On eBay?

-The great thing about selling on eBay, is it is free to get started.
-Fees are only charged once your item sells (“final value fees.”)
+That being said, there are fees that are charged once your item sells (“final value fees.”)
 More on that in a second.

-What that means, is there is no charge for listing up to 50 items.
-If you have an eBay store subscription, you get additional free listings depending on your store level.
+What that means, is there is no charge for listing up to 250 items.
+If you have an eBay store subscription, you can get additional free listings depending on your store level.

 After you hit your limit of free listings, you will be charged what are called “insertion fees” if you want to list more items.